 Carmen: Great!
 Very ambitious projects have been carried out to transform this sector and make it more sustainable.
 Do you know any that have inspired you?

 Timo: There are many projects around.
-We just closed one project – BMC Project – where we also worked in a great team to look at energy efficient renovation.
+We just closed one project – BIMSpeed Project – where we also worked in a great team to look at energy efficient renovation.
 That was a very inspiring project.

-I think the European New Bauhaus is very inspiring, if it is done right.
+I think the New European Bauhaus is very inspiring, if it is done right.
 So, we do not know that yet.

 And there are always good examples and things that are nice and many, so it is hard to pinpoint.